EmmanuelKeifala/Triage/README.md

 npx expo --dev-client
 ```

-This will launch Expo's development tools in your browser, where you can run the app on an emulator, physical device, or web preview.
+This will launch Expo's development tools in your terminal, where you can run the app on an emulator, physical device, or web preview.

 ### Tech Stack Overview